dagraham/etm-dgraham/README.md

 - Simplify code.
 Refactor, document code and add doc tests - make the code more easilty maintainable.
 See [Item Types](#item-types), [Dates, Date Times and Durations](#dates-datetimes-and-durations) and [Jobs](#jobs).
 - Speed up performance.
 Make use of a text-based document store called *TinyDB* that is designed for quick insertions, modifications and retrievals.
 Make use of stored unique identifiers, to limit view updates to the item actually changed.
 See [Storage](#storage).
 - Simplify data entry.
 Provide "just in time" information when creating or editing data entries.
 See [Work Flow](#work-flow).
-- Provide a simpler, terminal-based GUI using *urwid* along with a CLI that allows creating items and reports from the command line.
+- Provide a simpler, GUI along with a CLI that allows creating items and reports from the command line.
 See [Views](#views) for details about the various views.
 - Provide a means for migrating existing etm data to the new format.

+# Model/View/Controller

+Smart models, thin controllers, dumb views!

+## Model API

+- create_item(str)
+- check_item(str)
+- update_item(uid, str)
+- delete_item(uid)
+- get_items()
+    - returns list of row tuples starting with uid, summary,
+- get_item(id)
+- get_tags
+    - returns list of row tuples starting with tag, uid
+- get_instances
+    - returns tree

 # Data